ryanczm/HFT-in-a-Limit-Order-Book/README.md

 # High Frequency Trading in a Limit Order Book by Avellaneda & Stoikov

 Implements A&S 2006 market-making strategy based on inventory level on sample L2 orderbook data from LOBSTER.
+See [https://analytic-musings.com/2024/01/22/hft-in-lob/](https://analytic-musings.com/2024/01/22/hft-in-lob/) for full writeup.

 `data_cleaning.ipynb` contains the code where I explore the price levels/queue data for the first 5 bid/ask queues on either side of the book, and estimate $\lambda(\delta)$ and $A$ and $k$ - the parameters for Poisson arrival rates of market orders.